-Medicare Part D is a voluntary prescription drug benefit under the Medicare program.
-Anyone with Medicare Part A or Part B may enroll for Part D benefits.
-If you have a Medicare card, you are eligible for Part D.
+Medicare Part D is voluntary prescription drug insurance.
+Anyone with Medicare Part A or Part B may buy a Medicare Part D plan.
+If you have a Medicare Part A or B card, you are eligible for Part D.

-If you have Medicaid or get assistance from Vermont through VPharm, you must enroll in Medicare Part D.
+If you have Medicaid or get prescription assistance from the state’s VPharm program, you must enroll in Medicare Part D.